IvanGDR/Connect-Remotely-to-Astra-Streaming-and-Execute-Pulsar-Admin-and-Pulsar-Client-Commands/README.md

 tlsTrustStorePassword=
 ```

-Using pulsar-admina dn pulsar-client commands
+### Using pulsar-admin and pulsar-client commands

 It is not neccessary to start any of the pulsar components as zookeeper, bookkeeper or broker etc.

-for example to list your topics from Astra Streaming Instance:
+for example, executing straight away this command to list your topics from your Astra Streaming Instance:
 ```
 $ /opt/pulsar/apache-pulsar-2.10.0 > ./bin/pulsar-admin topics list ivantenant/ivannamespace
 ```